Folds in the skin

 The verdict: They are folds

-Close visual and manual inspection only confirms that the skin is folded inwards.
+Close visual and manual inspection only confirms that the skin is folded inward.

-You can trace the origin of these folds back to all the movements, expressions and positions you've taken, made or held during your life.
+You can trace the origin of these folds back to all the movements, expressions and postures you've taken, made or held throughout your life.

 or is the skin completely folded over?